Ginetta GT4 Supercup

 The Ginetta GT4 Supercup is a one-make racing, Sports car racing series based in the United Kingdom, using identical Ginetta G50 and G55 sports cars.
-The championship currently supports the British Touring Car Championship (BTCC).
+The championship supported the British Touring Car Championship (BTCC) until the end of the 2022 season, then became a class in the British Endurance Championship run by Britcar.

 The championship began as the Ginetta G50 Cup in 2008, supporting the British Formula Three Championship and British GT Championship.
 In 2009 it moved to support the BTCC.
 In 2011, with the introduction of the Ginetta G55, the championship became the Ginetta GT Supercup, running a multi class format for the two different cars.
 For the 2014 season, the championship was rebranded as the Ginetta GT4 Supercup, with both the G50 and G55 cars running in a single, performance balanced class.

 Racing car

 The regulations include sealed engines, gearboxes and differentials.
 This prevents expensive development of the cars and ensures that all of the cars are identical, helping to provide close racing.

 The Ginetta G55 Cup was introduced in 2011, the Ginetta G55 offered a 3.7 litre V6 engine and 380 BHP.

 Trained engineer Tomlinson himself penned the base specification for the Ginetta G50 which was produced to celebrate 50 years of Ginetta production.
 Home to a 3.5 litre V6 engine and 300 BHP, it has since become a successful GT4 car.